umbraco/UmbracoDocs/14/umbraco-deploy/deployment-workflow/restoring-content/partial-restore.md

 Imagine that you are working with your Umbraco project locally.
 One of your content editors updates a section in the content tree on the production environment.
 You would like to see how this updated content looks with the new code you are working on.
 Follow these steps to do a Partial Restore of the updated content node:

 1. Go to the Content section of your local Umbraco backoffice
-2. _Right-click_ the content node which you know contains updates
+2. Click **...** next to the content node which you know contains updates
 3. Choose _Partial Restore_
 4. Select the environment that you would like to restore content from
 5. Decide whether you also want restore any child nodes under the selected node